ilyabelkin/HappyBee/README.md

 * **Fire detection** when one or more remote sensors or the thermostat itself (used as heat detectors) report temperature over a fixed threshold or if there's a rapid rate of temperature rise: [About Heat detectors](https://en.wikipedia.org/wiki/Heat_detector).
 This feature could be used in conjunction with smoke/carbon monoxide detection by additional equipment
 * **Trigger IFTTT Webhooks** when a critical event occurs
 * **Rate-limit** non-critical messages
+* **Turn on and off additional smart switches** to work around Wemo and IFTTT limitations

 ## Warnings, notes and known issues